-Optometric technicians, also known as vision care technicians, assist optometrists by carrying out such tasks as dispensing contacts and repairing or modifying eyeglass frames.
-Students interested in a career as an optometric technician typically earn an Associate of Science or Associate of Applied Science degree in optometric technology or vision care technology, although some schools offer a diploma in optometric technician.
+Optometric technicians, also known as vision care technicians, assist optometrists by carrying out such tasks as dispensing contact lenses and repairing or modifying eyeglass frames.
+Students interested in a career as an optometric technician typically earn an Associate of Science or Associate of Applied Science degree in optometric technology or vision care technology, although some schools offer a diploma in optometric technician studies.

 Diploma in Optometric Technician

 The technical diploma program in optometric technology is a 1-year program that includes technical training in optometric terminology, ocular anatomy and patient pre-testing skills, as well as clinical experience, which includes working directly with doctors and patients.
 A high school diploma or its equivalent is usually required for admission, as well as a physical exam and CPR certification.
 At some schools, employment or another type of affiliation with an eye care provider is also required.

 The curriculum focuses on the unique duties of an optometric technician in providing eye care to patients.
 Course subjects include: